 Code of Ethics

 Together, our values, Business Principles and Code of Business Ethics form our integrated Group Code of Ethics (‘the Code’), which underpins the way we work.
 The Code details our Company position and provides guidance on issues including conflicts of interest, bribery and corruption, political contributions, tax principles, insider trading, and competition and anti-trust.
-The Code is integrated into our Corporate Responsibility (CR) policies and forms part of our CR Management System.
+The Code is integrated into our corporate responsibility (CR) policies and forms part of our CRMS.

 Every employee is required to sign up to the terms of the Code and abide by them in all their business activities.
 Internal audits conducted by independent parties regularly assess our compliance with different elements of the Code.